 If you are enrolled in the Bachelor of Science course you will be able to count up to two Category A broadening units from those offered in Science (including approved mathematics and statistics units) towards your broadening requirements.
 Your remaining broadening units must be chosen from Arts, Commerce or Design.

 Visit the UWA Handbook for full details on the new broadening requirements, including a full list of broadening units and the updated course rules.
-If you need advice on your options or help with your study plan, contact your allocated faculty advising office (displayed on studentConnect) or "Email Us".
+If you need advice on your options or help with your study plan, contact your Allocated Advice Office as displayed on your studentConnect or "Email Us".